sio2project/sio2jail/README.md

     sysctl -w kernel.perf_event_paranoid=-1

-Additionally, if you want to use sandboxing on older kernels, you'll need to run
+Additionally, if you want to use sandboxing on older Debian kernels, you'll need to run

     sysctl -w kernel.unprivileged_userns_clone=1